Material Topics

 Waste Management Process

-GC is committed to its waste management policy, which covers the hazardous and non-hazardous waste, in order to use resource efficiently throughout the value chain and to minimize waste generation by adopting the 5Rs Principle, including Reduce, Reuse, Recycle, Renewable, and Reject.
+GC is committed to its waste management policy and has implemented waste audits to identify opportunities for improving waste efficiency and reduce waste generation, covering hazardous and non-hazardous waste, in order to use resource efficiently throughout the value chain and to minimize waste generation.
+In this regard, action plans to reduce waste generation have been developed by adopting the 5Rs Principle, including Reduce, Reuse, Recycle, Renewable, and Reject.
 GC has set up a system for waste handling process i.e. sorting, storage, transportation and disposal to manage, monitor and prevent the impacts on community, society and environment.
 Additionally, GC focuses on enhancing the efficiency of resources usage, and limit wastes generation to be minimum in order to reduce waste from business activities to disposal.

 Currently, wastes which may impact the environment from production, maintenance and other activities are managed with effective and efficient measures that are in line with international standards, and only waste processors who are certified by the Department of Industrial Works can receive wastes from GC.
 In addition, GC has annually reported details of waste to related government agencies in order to ensure that wastes are managed properly and strictly complied with laws and regulations.